Florence: Heart of the Renaissance

 Now that the old center of Florence is essentially traffic free, the city itself is more enjoyable than ever.
 Early in the morning the service trucks make their deliveries.
 Then the people happily take back the streets.
 The city is easy to navigate and its sights are close together.
 Everything in this episode is within a 15 minute walk.
 And without the noise and distraction of cars, the architecture is easier to appreciate.

 The Renaissance lasted roughly two centuries.
 The High Renaissance or 1500s is well known for the work of Leonardo, Michelangelo and Raphael.
 But the first half of the Renaissance, the 1400s is often overlooked.

-While the main structure of the Florence Cathedral are medieval, its remarkable dome and much of the art decorating its façade, baptistry and bell tower define this first century of the Renaissance.
+While the main structure of the Florence Cathedral is medieval, its remarkable dome and much of the art decorating its facade, Baptistery, and bell tower define this first century of the Renaissance.

 Some say the Renaissance began in 1401 over the excitement caused by a city-wide competition to design and build new doors for the Baptistery.
 Lorenzo Ghiberti won the commsion and spent decades on this project.